dbores3/ducky/README.md

-# Ducky Climate Data API
+# Co2ToTree Data API
 ## _Translate kgCO2 to Area of Trees_

-The Ducky Climate Data API is a module in charge of translating kilograms CO2 equivalent to an area of trees that can absorb the CO2 in one year.
+The Co2ToTreee Data API is a module in charge of translating kilograms CO2 equivalent to an area of trees that can absorb the CO2 in one year.
 Powered with NodeJS & ExpressJS.
 Due to the limited time, the authorization, Security Headers & CSRF protection is to be developed before setting it into a production environment.

 ## Features